ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.

-As noted in {{tcp-behavior}}, there is an increasing interest in congestion control algorithms that respond to delay measurements, instead of responding to packet loss.
+As noted in {{reliable-behavior}}, there is an increasing interest in congestion control algorithms that respond to delay measurements, instead of responding to packet loss.
 These algorithms may deliver an improved user experience, but in some cases, have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
 The QUIC protocol provides a set of congestion control hooks that can be used for algorithm agility, and {{RFC9002}} defines a basic congestion control algorithm that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally choose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different.

 The Internet community does have experience with deploying new congestion controllers without melting the Internet.
 As noted in {{RFC8312}}, both the CUBIC congestion controller and its predecessor BIC have significantly different behavior from Reno-style congestion controllers such as TCP NewReno {{RFC6582}}, but both CUBIC and BIC were added to the Linux kernel to allow experimentation and analysis, and both were then selected as the default TCP congestion controllers in Linux, and both were deployed globally.

-The point mentioned in {{tcp-behavior}} about TCP congestion controllers being implemented in operating system kernels is different with QUIC.
+The point mentioned in {{reliable-behavior}} about TCP congestion controllers being implemented in operating system kernels is different with QUIC.
 Although QUIC can be implemented in operating system kernels, one of the design goals when this work was chartered was "QUIC is expected to support rapid, distributed development and testing of features," and to meet this expectation, many implementers have chosen to implement QUIC in user space, outside the operating system kernel, and to even distribute QUIC libraries with their own applications.
 It is worth noting that streaming operators using HTTP/3, carried over QUIC, can expect more frequent deployment of new congestion controller behavior than has been the case with HTTP/1 and HTTP/2, carried over TCP.

 It is worth considering that if TCP-based HTTP traffic and UDP-based HTTP/3 traffic are allowed to enter operator networks on roughly equal terms, questions of fairness and contention will be heavily dependent on interactions between the congestion controllers in use for TCP-based HTTP traffic and UDP-based HTTP/3 traffic.